24 accredited programs. Compare programs, get details, and request info.

 The EMR-Basic Initial Course spans 60+ hours, aligning with Connecticut's certification standards.
 Course covers critical skills such as CPR/Defibrillation, trauma assessment, and infection control.
 Participants who complete the course qualify for Connecticut EMR exams, registration for which incurs a separate fee.

-Common questions about EMR training in Connecticut
+About EMR training in Connecticut.

-The average cost for EMR training in Connecticut is approximately $857.
-Program tuition ranges from $625 to $1,000 depending on the training organization and program format.
+The average cost for EMR training in Connecticut is approximately $759.
+Program tuition ranges from $225 to $1,000 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All EMR programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Responders.
+All EMR programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Responders.

 EMR training in Connecticut combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical responder (emr) is trained to provide immediate, life-saving care in emergencies. they assess patients, perform basic interventions like cpr and bleeding control, and play a key role in stabilizing individuals until more advanced medical personnel arrive.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.